-This Security Statement applies to the Engage, ion Interactive and Visually platforms and services offered by Scribble Technologies, Incorporated, (“Scribble”).
+This Security Statement applies to Rock Content, its affiliates and subsidiaries (collectively “Rock Content”).
 The protection and security of our customer data is a core tenant of how we operate our business.
 To provide transparency into our security processes with our customers, a detailed summary of our security posture is provided below.

-- All of Scribble’s platforms are hosted in AWS.
+- All of Rock Content’s platforms are hosted in AWS.
 Any access to AWS is protected by federated SSO with multi-factor authentication, with whitelisted and authenticated VPN access to servers and databases.
 Access to AWS to restricted by role-based access control, based on least privilege access permissions.

 Access Control Reviews